nasirfunavry/AgenticOS/README.md

-# ChainGPT Twitter AI Agent
+# AgenticOS - Twitter AI Agent for Web3 - by ChainGPT

 A TypeScript-based Twitter Agent that automatically generates and posts tweets on a schedule using AI.
 Built with Hono, TypeScript, and Bun runtime.